tacookson/data/sakura-flowering/README.md

 #### Historical Sakura Flowering

+##### (812-2015, Kyoto only)

 Newspapers have recorded the dates of full flowering in Kyoto since the late 19th century, but researchers have estimated flowering dates as far back as 812 CE using historical records like diary entries about *hanami* parties.
 These dates have been used in [paleoclimatology](https://en.wikipedia.org/wiki/Paleoclimatology) studies to estimate March temperatures in Kyoto since the 9th century.
-(There is a relationship between the temperatures in March and when sakura trees flower.)
+(There is a relationship between the temperatures in March and when sakura trees flower in Kyoto.)